-A North Carolina software company.
-Produces and markets software for the Linux operating system, including Red Hat Linux.
+A software company which produces and markets software, including Red Hat Linux.

 Rescue Diskette

 A diskette containing a rudimentary system environment.
 As the name implies, a rescue diskette is normally used in an attempt to "rescue" an ailing system from the necessity of re-installing the entire operating system.